renpy/renpy/sphinx/source/trans_trans_python.rst

 Transforms
 ----------

-A transform is a python callable that, when called with a displayable, returns another displayable.
+A transform is a Python callable that, when called with a displayable, returns another displayable.

 For example::